5429 Russell Ave. NW

 At Ballard Seattle Chiropractic Center, when a massage therapist rubs knotted muscles, they feel like bumps and to the person receiving the massage, it feels like knots or ropes.
 They are a little painful when rubbed.
 When a cross-fiber technique is used on muscles, which is a rubbing motion that is 90 degrees to the muscle fibers, the muscle will start to separate and relax.

-If you are struggling with muscle knots, see a chiropractor at The Ballard Seattle Chiropractic Center today!
+If you are struggling with muscle knots, Our expert chiropractors at The Ballard Seattle Chiropractic Center can help!
+Book your appointment today to find relief and improve your condition.

 Content Reviewed by